 Although you cannot use Guernsey currency in the UK, you are permitted to use UK currency on Guernsey.
 In addition to this, Scottish and Northern Irish notes can be used on the island, as they are recognised as legal tender in the UK.

-If you’re a resident of the UK and you’re planning to visit the British Channel Islands, you’ll be relieved to know that you can use UK currency on Guernsey.
 Due to this, you won’t need to exchange currency before your trip.
-It’s worth noting, as well, that the Jersey pound can also be used on Guernsey and many businesses on the island accept Euros too.
-This ensures that visitors from a variety of locations can travel to Guernsey and make transactions with ease.
+It’s worth noting, as well, that the Jersey pound can also be used on Guernsey and some businesses on the island accept Euros too.

 Of course, the vast majority of businesses also accept payments by credit or debit card, so it’s easy to make appropriate transactions when you’re on the island, even if you don’t have Guernsey currency, UK money or Euros with you.